shenwei356/kmcp/docs/tutorial/detect-contaminated-seqs/index.md

 ## steps

-Generating reads from the genome, and perform metagenomoic profiling with them.
+Generating reads (sliding a 150bp windows with a step of 30bp) from the genome, and performing metagenomoic profiling with them.

     # variables
     input=SAMN02360712.contigs.fa.gz